niteshbalusu11/BOS-Commands-Document/README.md

 - Usage example: `bos accounting chain-fees`.
 Displays amounts spent on chain-fees in a table.
 - Flags:
   - `--csv`: outputs the accounting results to a csv file: Example: `bos accounting chain-fees --csv > chainfees.csv`
-  - `disable-fiat`: Disables the usage of fiat in accounting, it defaults to sats as the unit or account.
+  - `disable-fiat`: Disables the usage of fiat in accounting, it defaults to sats as the unit of account.
   - `month`: select the month number to get accounting only for that specific month. `bos accounting forwards --month 8` returns results for August.
   - `rate-provider`: BOS provides two rate providers, coindesk and coingecko to provide accounting in fiat, this flag is defaulted to coindesk.
-To switch provider if the other provider is down or results take too long to pop-up use `bos accounting forwards --rate-provider coingecko`
+To switch provider if the default provider is down or results take too long to pop-up use `bos accounting forwards --rate-provider coingecko`
-  - `year`: returns accounting results for a specifc year, it can be used in combination with month or separately to reults for the entire year. `bos accounting payments --month 10 --year 2021`
+  - `year`: returns accounting results for a specifc year, it can be used in combination with month or separately to display results for the entire year. `bos accounting payments --month 10 --year 2021`
 - Flags can be used together, example: `bos accounting forwards --month 10 --disable-fiat`
 <br></br>
 <br></br>

-2. `bos balance`: Gives total of on-chain, off-chain, pending and commit fees.
+2. `bos balance`: Gives total balance of on-chain, off-chain, pending and commit fees.
 - Flags:
   - `above`: Returns balance above a certain number, `bos balance --above 10000`
   - `below`: Returns balance below a certain number, `bos balance --below 10000`